EmpireofZakuul/Game-Engines-Assignment-Final/README.md

 <p>
 If I was to choose what I was most proud of in the assignment, It would be very difficult to choose one, so I have choosen my top three.
 <ol>
-  <li><b>The GreyScale shader:was simple enought to creat and what I like to most about the shader, is that it adds another way that the player can play the game.
+  <li><b>The GreyScale shader:</b>was simple enought to create and what I like to most about the shader, is that it adds another way that the player can play the game.
          In my opinion I perfer the greyscale version of the game more then the coloured version of the game.
-         A feature I like is the ablity to switch from colour to greyscale view or vice versa at any time, by simply bring up the games menu in game</b></li>
+         A feature I like is the ablity to switch from colour to greyscale view or vice versa at any time, by simply bring up the games menu in game.</li>
-  <li><b>Percedural city: </b></li>
+  <li><b>Percedural city:</b> I was very pleased when I got the percedural Generated city working.
+On top of getting the city to generate, I was pleased to be able to get the perlin noise to work aswell.
+This allows the heights of the buildings to be a varity of different sizes, which makes the city feel more alive, instead of prefabs of ready made building being spawned in.
+Not only does this allow the city to be unique, each time the game is played, but I also feel that it will add some more playablity to the game.</li>
   <li><b>Building Assets:</b></li>
 </ol>
 </P>